 As discussed above under Plan of Operations, we anticipate that we will be spending approximately \$141,000 to \$161,000 over the next twelve-month period pursuing our plan of operations, subject to our achieving additional financing.
 Of these anticipated expenditures, we anticipate that \$70,000 will be spent on our plan of operations in the next six months, subject to our achieving additional financing.
 While we have commenced operation of our initial Internet access network, our present cash reserves and working capital are not sufficient to enable us to maintain our plan of operations over the next twelve months without additional financing.
-As stated above under Plan of Operations, we anticipate that we will require additional funding equal to approximately \$115,000 over the next twelve-month period in order to enable us to pursue this plan of operations.
+As stated above under Plan of Operations, we anticipate that we will require additional funding equal to approximately \$140,000 over the next twelvemonth period in order to enable us to pursue this plan of operations.
 If we do not achieve this additional financing, or if the additional financing that we achieve is less than required, then we will scale back our operations according to the funds available to us, as discussed above under "Plan of Operations".

-If we do not achieve any additional financing, we anticipate that we will be able to maintain current operations for approximately six months based on current cash and working capital.
-We anticipate that our operating expenses over the next six months will total approximately \$21,800 and will include: (i) operating costs associated with the operation of the Internet access network at the Empire Landmark Hotel in the amount of \$6,000, including the \$750 per month that we will pay to Nexgen Consulting for the services of Mr. Tan and Mr. Sacault: (ii) costs of the Offering remaining to be paid in the estimated amount of \$4,000; (iii) marketing expenses in the estimated amount of \$1,800; (iv) office and administration costs in the estimated amount of \$6,000; and (v) professional and legal expenses, in addition to professional and legal expenses associated with the completion of the Offering, in the estimated amount of \$4,000.
-These anticipated operating expenses compare to our cash position of \$41,880 as of October 26, 2004.
-Based on our cash position as of October 26, 2004, we anticipate that our existing cash reserves will be sufficient to pay for the balance of our anticipated operating expenses over the next six months without our obtaining additional financing.
+If we do not achieve any additional financing, we anticipate that we will be able maintain current operations for approximately six months based on current cash and working capital and revenues from our initial Internet access network installation, as discussed below.
 However, additional financing will be required in order to enable us to complete any additional Internet access network installations and expand our revenue base.

-The professional and legal expenses that we anticipate incurring over the next six months, in addition to professional and legal expenses associated with the completion of the Offering, include professional and legal expenses that we anticipate incurring in connection with compliance with the reporting obligations that will be imposed on us once this registration statement is effective and we become a reporting issuer under the Securities Exchange Act of 1934.
-These reporting obligations will include filing annual reports on Form 10-KSB, quarterly reports on Form 10-QSB, current reports on Form 8-K and proxy statements with the Securities and Exchange Commission.
-These projected operating expenses represent our management's best estimate of our operating expenses based on the expenses that we have incurred to date.
+We anticipate that over the next six months our revenues from the Empire Landmark Hotel Internet access network will equal or exceed our operating expenses associated with the operation of this network installation, including costs payable to Nexgen Consulting for services of Mr. Tan and Mr. Sacault in the approximate amount of \$750 per month.
+We also anticipate that our existing cash reserves will be sufficient to pay for the balance of our anticipated operating expenses over the next six months without our obtaining additional financing.
+The balance of these anticipated operating expenses total \$14,800 and include: (i) costs of the Offering remaining to be paid in the estimated amount of \$4,000; (ii) marketing expenses in the estimated amount of \$1,800; (iii) office and administration costs in the estimated amount of \$6,000; and (iv) professional and legal expenses, in addition to professional and legal expenses associated with the completion of the Offering, in the estimated amount of \$3,000.
 The estimated office and administration expenses do not include the amount of \$900 per month that we are obligated to pay pursuant to our management and administrative services agreement with Angus Consulting as we anticipate we will accrue but not pay these amounts until such time as we are able to achieve sufficient financing that would enable us to pay these amounts without adversely impacting our ability to continue our business operations.
 Angus Consulting has agreed to this deferral, as discussed below under "Certain Relationships and Related Transactions".
 Factors which could cause the estimated revenues to be less than anticipated and the estimated expenses to be greater than anticipated are discussed under the section of this prospectus entitled "Risk Factors".